CoReACTER/coreacter.github.io/posts/20250916_dreaming_of_a_positive_science_classroom.md

 +++
-title = "Dreaming of a Positive Science Classroom" hascode = true date = Date(2025, 9, 1)
+title = "Dreaming of a Positive Science Classroom" hascode = true date = Date(2025, 9, 16)
-rss = "As they begin teaching at University College Dublin, EWCSS considers what it means to have a positive educational experience and how one might create a positive environment when teaching in sceince, specifically." tags = ["pedagogy", "learning", "teaching", "radical", "fun", "relevance", "freedom"] blog_post_title = "Dreaming of a Positive Science Classroom" blog_post_date = Date(2025, 9, 1) blog_post_author = ["ewcss"] blog_post_preview = "As they begin teaching at University College Dublin, EWCSS considers what it means to have a positive educational experience and how one might create a positive environment when teaching in sceince, specifically." blog_post_image = "" blog_post_image_alt = ""
+rss = "As they begin teaching at University College Dublin, EWCSS considers what it means to have a positive educational experience and how one might create a positive environment when teaching in sceince, specifically." tags = ["pedagogy", "learning", "teaching", "radical", "fun", "relevance", "freedom"] blog_post_title = "Dreaming of a Positive Science Classroom" blog_post_date = Date(2025, 9, 16) blog_post_author = ["ewcss"] blog_post_preview = "As they begin teaching at University College Dublin, EWCSS considers what it means to have a positive educational experience and how one might create a positive environment when teaching in sceince, specifically." blog_post_image = "20250916_dreaming_of_a_positive_science_classroom/positive_classroom_toc.png" blog_post_image_alt = "A picture of a placid lake.
+Birds swim on the surface.
+In the background are several buildings (mostly concrete), trees, and several tall posts.
+The sky is bright blue with white clouds filling about half of the sky."
 +++

 # Dreaming of a Positive Science Classroom

 I have just begun my position as an assistant professor at University College Dublin.
-For now, I'm only teaching a small tutorial-style course, but in a few month's time, I'll be teaching statistical mechanics to chemistry undergraduates.
+For now, I'm only teaching a small tutorial-style course, but in a few month's time, I'll be teaching statistical mechanics to chemistry undergraduates and (hopefully) scientific writing and research ethics to graduate students.
 Even before I knew what I'd be teaching, though, I had been at work planning, thinking about the philosophy and practices that I'll bring to the classroom.
 What will assignments look like?
 How do I want students to interact with each other?